dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0601.md

 (setf x (setf y (random 10)))
 ```

+15 Some old-school Lispers prefer to use SETQ with variables, but modern style tends to use SETF for all assignments.

+1『怪不得 autolisp 里用 `setq` 给变量赋值，果然是老古董，哈哈。（2020-11-08）』

 ## 6.6 Generalized Assignment

 Variable bindings, of course, aren't the only places that can hold values.
 Common Lisp supports composite data structures such as arrays, hash tables, and lists, as well as user-defined data structures, all of which consist of multiple places that can each hold a value.

 I'll cover those data structures in future chapters, but while we're on the topic of assignment, you should note that SETF can assign any place a value.
 As I cover the different composite data structures, I'll point out which functions can serve as "SETFable places."
 The short version, however, is if you need to assign a value to a place, SETF is almost certainly the tool to use.
-It's even possible to extend SETF to allow it to assign to user-defined places though I won't cover that.16
+It's even possible to extend SETF to allow it to assign to user-defined places though I won't cover that.
+16

 In this regard SETF is no different from the = assignment operator in most C-derived languages.
 In those languages, the = operator assigns new values to variables, array elements, and fields of classes.
 In languages such as Perl and Python that support hash tables as a built-in data type, = can also set the values of individual hash table entries.
 Table 6-1 summarizes the various ways = is used in those languages.